catalyst/developing-with-cwp/slides/docs/05_CreatingATemplate.md

 * The other Page.ss file is in templates/Layout/Page.ss.
     + It is layout for the generic Page type.
     + The HTML defined in this file is included in the first Page.ss where the $Layout variable is located when the site is rendered
-    + If you think of it as a sandwitch, the top-level Page.ss is the bread and the Layout/Page.ss is the filling
+    + If you think of it as a sandwich: the top-level Page.ss is the bread and the Layout/Page.ss is the filling
     + Layout represents the content of our Page or one of the Page subclasses.